CheckZhang/vue3-virtual-scroller-detect-height/README.md

 ## Overview

-A high-performance virtual scrolling component for Vue 3,it automatically measures actual hieght by real dom element, it renders only visible items to handle large datasets efficiently.
+Just 225 lines, A high-performance virtual scrolling component for Vue 3,it automatically measures actual hieght by real dom element, it renders only visible items to handle large datasets efficiently.

 ## Get Start